Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas

 Our main results are summarized in Fig.~\ref{fig:BKTPhaseDiagram}, which presents the phase diagram of the 2D Fermi gas.
-The BKT transition temperatures, $T_{\text{BKT}}/T_F$, are obtained in this work from an extensive set of individual AFQMC calculations marked by gray circles.
-Each symbol represents one or a sequence of calculations, yielding numerically exact solutions for the Hamiltonian $\hat H(L,N_e)$ on finite lattices.
-Up to now it has not been possible to determine this phase diagram reliably.
-The most accurate finite-temperature results have been provided by lattice QMC calculations~\cite{Anderson2015}, which were limited mostly to higher temperatures in the normal phase, as seen from the parameter paths shown as green lines.
-The new AFQMC calculations, employing several methodological advances including a low-rank factorization technique, are able to study both normal and superfluid phases by reaching much lower temperatures, and compute properties accurately at the continuum limit by reaching much larger lattice sizes ($L=75$ vs.~$L=19$).
+The BKT transition temperatures $T_{\text{BKT}}/T_F$ are obtained from an extensive set of individual AFQMC calculations, yielding numerically exact solutions for the Hamiltonian $\hat H(N_s,N_e)$ on finite lattices.
+As mentioned, the most accurate finite-temperature results from previous QMC calculations~\cite{Anderson2015} were limited to high temperatures, mostly in the normal phase.
+Our AFQMC calculations, employing several methodological advances including a low-rank factorization technique, are able to study both normal and superfluid phases by reaching much lower temperatures, and compute properties accurately at the continuum limit by reaching much larger lattice sizes ($N_s\sim 5000$ vs.~$N_s<400$).
+This allows reliable finite-size extrapolation to $N_s\rightarrow \infty$~\cite{Tomita2002,Filinov2010,Nguyen2019}.
+Results of $T_{\text{BKT}}/T_F$ are shown for a gas of $L=45, N_e=58$ for ten interaction strengths spanning the BCS-BEC crossover.
+Then for selected interaction strengths, we perform systematic finite-size scaling with a range of $N_e$ values (up to $122$)~\cite{Suppl}, each at the continuum limit, to estimate $T_{\text{BKT}}/T_F$ at the thermodynamic limit $N_e=\infty$.